-Habitat: Capparis flexuosa grows in Dry Broadleaf Evergreen Formation – shrublands/Dwarf Shrublands near in coastal areas.
+Habitat: Capparis flexuosa grows in Dry Broadleaf Evergreen Formation – shrublands/Dwarf Shrublands (scrubland)near in coastal areas.

-Distribution in Bahamas/Globally: Capparis flexuosa occurs on central and southen island groups within the Bahamian Archipelago as well as Florida, the entire Caribbean region and Mexico south to northern South America.
+Distribution: Capparis flexuosa occurs on central and southen island groups within the Lucayan Archipelago as well as Florida, the entire Caribbean region and Mexico south to northern South America.

-Medicinal/Cultural/Economic usage: Capparis flexuosa is not used medicinally in the Bahamas.
+Medicinal/Cultural/Economic usage: Capparis flexuosa is not used medicinally in the Lucayan Archipelago.

 Capparis flexuosa is used in the horticultural industry for its beautiful and fragrant flowers that are good to attract birds and butterflies.